dwettstein/cloud-computing-2016-zookeeper/README.md

 3. **(2/2/1)** workers compete in executing the tasks submitted by the clients; and
 4. **(2/2/2)** the back-up resumes the job of the master upon a failure.

-**[EXERCISE]** Provide evidences that your implementation works correctly in the 4 mentioned scenarios.
-You can provide logs and detailed explanations, use tables, etc. Discuss with the both assistants to decide upon your plan of action.
+~~**[EXERCISE]** Provide evidences that your implementation works correctly in the 4 mentioned scenarios.
+You can provide logs and detailed explanations, use tables, etc. Discuss with the both assistants to decide upon your plan of action.~~ Done.

-**[EXERCISE]** Consider scenario 4 and assume that the master lags (e.g., due to a long garbage-collection cycle) instead of crashing.
+~~**[EXERCISE]** Consider scenario 4 and assume that the master lags (e.g., due to a long garbage-collection cycle) instead of crashing.~~ Done.

 ##3.3 ZooKeeper in Cluster Mode